A Quick Guide to a Faster Financial Consolidation Process

 The complexity of the financial consolidation process increases as companies get bigger, expand into more entities, and have greater volumes of intercompany transactions.
 However, the basic steps of the consolidation process remain the same whether you’re a small startup opening its first subsidiary or you’re a large multinational organization.

 When you’re going through the month-end financial consolidation process, there are 6 steps to consider.

 - Collect Data at the Subsidiary Level: Because the consolidation process is part of the larger month-end close cycle, the first step is actually a series of steps.
-Each subsidiary needs to go through the process of collecting asset, liability, revenue, and expense data to generate a GAAP income statement, balance sheet, and cash flow statement.
+Each subsidiary needs to go through the process of collecting asset, liability, revenue, and expense data to generate a GAAP income statement, balance sheet, and cash flow analysis.
 Once you’ve pulled the necessary data from all entities and centralized it, you can start the main consolidation process.

-- Map Data to a Central Chart of Accounts: Start the process of consolidating financial information by mapping subsidiary data to the parent company’s chart of accounts.
+- Map Data to a Central Chart of Accounts Structure: Start the process of consolidating financial information by mapping subsidiary data to the parent company’s chart of accounts.
 This includes recording intercompany loans and allocating corporate overhead as necessary.
 At both the subsidiary and parent levels, complete adjusting entries to ensure accuracy.

 - Apply Foreign Exchange (FX) Rates: Part of mapping subsidiary data to the central chart of accounts includes pulling FX rates for currency translation of international financial data to the reporting currency.
 If you’re a U.S.-based company with a Canadian subsidiary, you’ll need to make sure actuals in CAD translate into USD for the consolidated statements.
 For effective currency conversions, you’ll need the FX rate for your period end date to translate balance sheet data and the average FX rate for the period for your P&L statement.